Unified discontinuous Galerkin analysis of a thermo/poro-viscoelasticity model: Proof of convergence estimate (Theorem )

 \subsection{Time discretization}

-The aim of this section is to introduce the time discretization of the semi-discrete problem \eqref{eq:Biot_semidiscr}.
+This section aims to introduce the time discretization of the semi-discrete problem \eqref{eq:Biot_semidiscr}.
 The time-integration scheme depends on the parameters we consider in \eqref{eq:system}.
 Namely, when $\tau_1 > 0$, the system is second-order hyperbolic, and we choose to use a Newmark-$\beta$ method for the whole system.
 When $\tau_1 = 0$, the second equation \eqref{eq:mass_cons_1} is parabolic, then we couple a Newmark-$\beta$ method for the first equation with a $\theta$-method for the second one.
 We denote by Newmark-$\beta$-$\theta$ the coupling of these two time-marching schemes.

 By fixing a basis for the space $\mathbf{V}_h^{\ell} \times V_h^{\ell}$ and denoting by $\left[ \mathbf{U}, \boldsymbol{\Phi} \right]^T$ the vector of the expansion coefficients of the variables $(\mathbf{u}_h, \varphi_h)$, we can rewrite the semi-discrete problem \eqref{eq:Biot_semidiscr} in the equivalent form: